-The element includes six chapters and appendices.
-The following is a brief description of the chapters and appendices covered in the element.
+The Housing Element Update in its entirety is included as Exhibit 2.
+The element includes six chapters and appendices A through C. The following is a brief description of the chapters and appendices covered in the element.

 Chapter 1: Introduction.
 This chapter gives a general overview of the city's profile, the purpose of the Housing Element, sources of information used in the Housing Element and the public participation process.